You are here: Home > Section on Growth and Obesity

 Click image to enlarge.

 To identify gene variants affecting body composition, we have been examining polymorphisms in genes involved in the leptin signaling pathway.
-Genes include the leptin receptor FTO and those encoding proopiomelanocortin (POMC), the melanocortin 3 receptor (MC3R), brain-derived neurotrophic factor (BDNF), and histaminergic receptors 1 and 3.
+Genes include FTO (fat mass and obesity-associated gene) and those encoding the leptin receptor, proopiomelanocortin (POMC), the melanocortin 3 receptor (MC3R), brain-derived neurotrophic factor (BDNF), and histaminergic receptors 1 and 3.
 We are currently studying a variant MC3R that is associated with adiposity in children and appears to have functional significance for MC3R signal transduction.
-Children who were homozygous variant for both Thr6Lys and Val81Ile polymorphisms have significantly greater BMI-SD scores, fat mass, and body circumference measurements and higher plasma levels of insulin and leptin than unaffected or heterozygous children.
-In vitro studies subsequently found that signal transduction and protein expression were significantly lower for the double mutant MC3R (Figure 1).
+Children who are homozygous variant for both C17A and G241A polymorphisms have significantly greater fat mass and higher plasma levels of insulin and leptin than unaffected or heterozygous children and appear to eat more at laboratory test meals (Figure 1).
+In vitro studies subsequently found that signal transduction and protein expression were significantly lower for the double mutant MC3R.
 Our ongoing studies attempt to understand the mechanisms by which these sequence alterations may affect body weight.
-We found that children homozygous variant for both Thr6Lys and Val81Ile polymorphisms showed no deficits in energy expenditure but demonstrated hyperphagia in laboratory meal studies (Figure 2).
-The results were specific to function-altering mutations and not associated with other common polymorphisms that we identified in the MC3R.
-Transgenic “knock-in” mice expressing the human wild-type and human double-mutant MC3R were therefore developed and are currently under investigation.
-Preliminary analyses suggest alterations in body composition consistent with our observations in humans.
-These mice will be intensively phenotyped over the next two years.
-We have also initiated a clinical investigation of lipolysis and lipogenesis in humans with these polymorphisms.
+Transgenic “knock-in” mice expressing the human wild-type and human double-mutant MC3R were therefore developed.
+Preliminary analyses suggest alterations in body composition consistent with our observations in humans, but provide evidence of surprising metabolic health despite their obesity (Figure 2).
+We will continue to phenotype the mice intensively over the next two years.
+We also initiated a clinical investigation of lipolysis and lipogenesis in humans with these polymorphisms.

-We also investigated the BDNF-TrkB (brain-derived neurotrophic factor/tropomyosin receptor kinase B) pathway in relation to body mass in children.
-In a cohort of 328 children, age 3–19 years, we found obese children exhibited significantly lower BDNF levels; BMI, BMI z score, and body fat were all negatively associated with BDNF.
-These data suggest that some obese individuals with low serum BDNF for age may have mutations that alter BDNF function.
+We also investigated the BDNF-TrkB pathway in relation to body mass in children.
+In a cohort of 328 children, ages 3–19 years, we found obese children had significantly lower BDNF; BMI, BMI-Z, and body fat were all negatively associated with BDNF.
+The data suggest that some obese individuals with low serum BDNF for age may have mutations that alter BDNF function.
 We therefore assessed the role of BDNF haploinsufficiency as a cause of obesity in patients with syndromes attributable to deletions in the vicinity of 11p14.1, where the human BDNF gene is located.
 In 33 subjects with the WAGR (Wilms' tumor, aniridia, genitourinary, and renal abnormalities) syndrome who had heterozygous 11p deletions, ranging in size from 1.0–26.5 Mb, 19 had regions of deletion that involved the BDNF gene (BDNF+/−).
-Compared with individuals with intact BDNF (BDNF+/+), BDNF+/− had significantly greater body mass during childhood, starting at age two (Figure 3).
+Compared with those with intact BDNF (BDNF+/+), BDNF+/− individuals had significantly greater body mass during childhood, starting at age 2 (Figure 3).
+A recent investigation examined common polymorphisms in the BDNF gene region.
+We investigated human hypothalamic BDNF expression in association with 44 BDNF single nucleotide polymorphisms (SNPs).
+We found that the minor C allele of rs12291063 is associated with lower human ventromedial hypothalamic BDNF expression and greater adiposity in both adult and pediatric cohorts.
+We also demonstrated that the major T allele for rs12291063 binds to the transcriptional regulator heterogeneous nuclear ribonucleoprotein D0B, knockdown of which disrupts transactivation by the T allele.
+Binding and transactivation functions are both disrupted by substitution of T with the minor C allele.
+The findings provide a rationale to pursue augmentation of BDNF expression and BDNF receptor signaling as targeted obesity treatments for individuals with the rs12291063 CC genotype.

 Click image to enlarge.